thoughtbot/ios-on-rails/book/rails/creating_a_get_request.md

 ### It all starts with a request spec

-At thoughtbot, we do test-driven and Outside-in development, which means that we start work on any feature by writing a high-level test that describes user behaviors.
-You can read a more detailed description of Outside-in development [here](http://rubylearning.com/blog/2010/10/05/outside-in-development/), but the benefits can be summarized as follows:
+At thoughtbot, we do test-driven and outside-in development, which means we start work on any feature by writing a high-level test that describes user behaviors.
+You can read a more detailed description of outside-in development [here](http://rubylearning.com/blog/2010/10/05/outside-in-development/), but the benefits can be summarized as follows:

->  Outside-in along with the test-driven process helps you write just the
+>  Outside-in, along with the test-driven process, helps you write just the
 >  minimum amount of code that provides value to stakeholders, and not a line
 >  more.